patrickmcsweeney81/EVisionBetCode/PATS_FILE.md

 - Data: Latest CSV in `data/v3/extracts/`

 **On Hold (Intentional):**
-- EV calculation pipeline (secondary feature, not part of current MVP)
+- EV calculation pipeline (roadmap in documentation)
 - Database/Postgres integration (CSV is source of truth for now)
 - Advanced scheduling/automation (manual runs only)